-The Wisconsin Manufacturing Extension Partnership works with manufacturers every day to help them accelerate their business growth and sustain success into the future.
-We help companies analyze new and existing technology to develop a framework for secure business operations.
+WMEP works with manufacturers every day to help companies analyze new and existing technology to develop a framework for SECURE business operations.

 All Department of Defense (DoD) contractors must meet the Defense Federal Acquisition Regulation Supplement (DFARS) minimum cybersecurity standards or risk losing federal contracts.
 If you’re like many businesses, you may not know what is expected or even how to get started.
 Not to worry.
 The WMEP has assembled a team of cybersecurity experts to determine if you are compliant with the requirements described in NIST Special Publication 800-171 and on the path to CMMC certification.

 Step 1: Discovery – the professional assessment of your company’s practices related to the new standard.
 If necessary, a gap analysis will be completed to document the scope to be remediated.

 Step 2: Remediate to Meet New Standard – supports all necessary fixes to ensure compliance.
 This may include updates to firewalls, patches, policy development, employee training, physical security, network configuration, etc.

 Step 3: Test and Validate – verifies that all technology and physical security aspects are working properly.
 A penetration test may be necessary.

 Step 4: Monitoring/Reporting – establishes ongoing monitoring and scanning of the required enterprise network.
 Creates a working process to log, remediate and report (as required) cyberattacks.

 Ask how WMEP Manufacturing Solutions can help.